RhinoSecurityLabs/cloudgoat/scenarios/sns_secrets/cheat_sheet.md

 ## Summary

 In this scenario, you are provided with AWS credentials.
-You need to enumerate permissions and realize you have permissions to list and subscribe to SNS topics.
-Use Pacu's new modules "sns__enum" and "sns__subscribe" to subscribe to the topic.
+You need to enumerate permissions and discover you can list and subscribe to SNS topics.
+You then use Pacu's new modules "sns__enum" and "sns__subscribe" to subscribe to the topic.
 You will receive an email from the topic with an API Key as a debug message.
 Then, use the AWS CLI to enumerate the API Gateways to find the API Gateway path, method, stage, and resource.
 Finally, do a curl request with the API key to get the final flag.

 ## Detailed Walkthrough